UAE to Introduce Sugar-Based Excise Tax in 2026: What Beverage Manufacturers Need to Know

 Why the UAE in Making the Change

-The new model is part of the UAE’s National Health Strategy 2031 and Vision 2030, which focus on reducing sugar intake and combating lifestyle-related diseases such as obesity and diabetes.
+The new model is part of the UAE’s National Health Strategy 2031, which focus on reducing sugar intake and combating lifestyle-related diseases such as obesity and diabetes.

 By introducing a tax structure that rewards lower-sugar formulations, the government aims to: